shubhamdwivedii/system-design-notes/simplTopics.md

 2. Virtual Memory (DONE)
 3. Paging (related to Virtual Memory
 ) (DONE)
+3. Page replacement policy.
-4. Why Go better than Java
+4. Why Go better than Java (DONE)
 5. What happens when we run a program, example main.go
 6. Content in HTTP object
 7. CDN